kae3g/aws-eks-alpine-nix/archive/SETUP-GUIDE.md

-# Module 1: The Sovereign Node - A Gentle Setup Guide 💙
+# 🌙 A Digital Garden of Infinite Possibilities
 ![Parametric Flower](parametric-flower-compressed.png)

 ## Welcome to Your First Module